Brethren of Purity

 Double-leaf frontispiece from the "Encyclopedia of the Brethren of Purity", Süleymaniye Library, Baghdad, 1287.

-The Brethren of Purity (إخوان الصفاء; also The Brethren of Sincerity) were a secret society of Muslim philosophers in Basra, Iraq, in the 9th or 10th century CE.
+The Brethren of Purity, (Note: (إخوان الصفاء) also known as The Brethren of Sincerity, were a secret society active during the reign of the Buyid dynasty.

-The structure of the organization and the identities of its members have never been clear.
+Presumably composed of Muslim philosophers centered in the Buyid port city of Basra, the structure of the organization and the identities of its members have never been clear.
 Their esoteric teachings and philosophy are expounded in an epistolary style in the Encyclopedia of the Brethren of Purity (Rasā'il Ikhwān al-Ṣafā), a giant compendium of 52 epistles that would greatly influence later encyclopedias.
 A good deal of Muslim and Western scholarship has been spent on just pinning down the identities of the Brethren and the century in which they were active.

 Name

 The Arabic phrase Ikhwān aṣ-Ṣafāʾ (short for, among many possible transcriptions, Ikhwān aṣ-Ṣafāʾ wa Khullān al-Wafā wa Ahl al-Ḥamd wa abnāʾ al-Majd, meaning "Brethren of Purity, Loyal Friends, People worthy of praise and Sons of Glory") can be translated as either the "Brethren of Purity" or the "Brethren of Sincerity"; various scholars such as Ian Netton prefer "of Purity" because of the group's ascetic impulses towards purity and salvation.

 A suggestion made by Ignác Goldziher, and later written about by Philip Khuri Hitti in his History of the Arabs, is that the name is taken from a story in Kalilah waDimnah, in which a group of animals, by acting as faithful friends (ikhwān aṣ-ṣafāʾ), escape the snares of the hunter.
 The story concerns a Barbary dove and its companions who become entangled in the net of a hunter trapping birds.
 Together, they betake themselves, still entangled in the net, to a nearby rat, who is gracious enough to gnaw the birds free of the cords in which they have become enmeshed.
 Impressed by the rat's altruistic deed, a crow strikes up a friendship with him.
 Soon afterward a tortoise and gazelle also join the company of animals.
 Some time later, the gazelle becomes trapped in another net; but with the aid of the kind rat and the other animals, it is soon freed.
 The tortoise, however, is too slow in making his escape and finds himself captured by the hunter.
 In the final turn of events, the gazelle repays the tortoise by serving as a decoy and distracting the hunter while the rat and the others free the tortoise.
 After this, the animals are designated as the "Ikhwān aṣ-Ṣafāʾ".

 This story is mentioned as an exemplum when the Brethren speak of mutual aid in one risāla (epistle), a crucial part of their system of ethics that has been summarized thus:

 In this Brotherhood, self is forgotten; all act by the help of each, all rely upon each for succour and advice, and if a Brother sees it will be good for another that he should sacrifice his life for him, he willingly gives it.